JoejoeMwaks/contacts/README.md

 📌 License

-This project is private for academic/organizational use.
+This project is private for organizational use.
 Not licensed for commercial reuse without permission.

 ✅ Future Improvements